realizehit/subscription/README.md

 ##### Why is this module separated from the core?

-Because we use it as a shared library, on client and server.
+Because it is to be used on both repos.

 ##### Why don't you never use `subscription` object?